김석훈 | 우리말 뿌리연구가, 『우리말 범어사전』 편저자

 all mean “time.”

-These can be compared with Korean expressions such as:
+These recall Korean expressions such as:

 “Time has filled up.”